Large deviations of the empirical flow for continuous time Markov chains: Introduction

-In the continuous time setting, quite surprisingly, there are much less results available and the general picture is less clear.
-The aim of this paper is to partly fill the gap.
-As already mentioned, level 2 and level 3 LDPs have been proved in \cite{DV4}.
-For the empirical process the rate function is the relative entropy density.
+The aim of this paper is to provide an analogous picture for continuous time Markov chains on a countable state space.
+For the empirical process the rate function is always the relative entropy per unit of time.
 For the empirical measure the rate function has instead only a variational representation.
-Only in the case of reversible Markov chains the corresponding variational problem can be solved and the rate function is related to the Dirichlet form.
+In the case of reversible Markov chains the corresponding variational problem can be solved and the rate function is related to the Dirichlet form.
+In the continuous time setting the natural counterpart of the $2$--symbols empirical measure is the empirical flow that can be defined as follows.
+Given a sample path of the Markov chain in the finite time window $[0,T]$, the corresponding empirical flow is the positive measure on the pairs of states assigning to each pair a weight given by the corresponding number of jumps per unit of time.